Propensity Score Matching Generator

 When a resulting value is larger than one, the tool rounds it, but when a resulting value is less than one the tool displays the significant figures.

-For duplicate IDs, you will receive a warning, but the PSM process will continue.
+If there are duplicate IDs, you will receive a warning, but the PSM process will not remove the record.
+However, the PSM process will remove records in the following cases:

-2. Treatment - with values that are not 0 or 1.
+2. Treatment values that are not 0 or 1.